 Consider an alternative seating arrangement that allows kids to sit in teams.
 Let each team create an original name, motto, and flag.
 This is a great way for students to feel a sense of belonging, and it encourages collaboration and cooperation.
 Change up teams every 6 to 12 weeks.

 Cooperative-learning games can promote social and relationship skills.
 There are tons of resources out there for activities to play in your classroom.
-Here are 28 Awesome Team Building Games and Activities.
-And for online learners, here are 20 Fun Zoom Games for Kids.
+Here are 28 awesome team building games and activities.

 Source: The Bright School